h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 #####
 Artworks

-If you're going to fill your social media only with your artworks, it's totally fine.
-Just make sure you have the stability and constant online presence for that's another key in online marketing.
-So this usually means speed.
+If you're going to fill your social media _only_ with your artworks, it's totally fine.
+Just make sure you have the stability and _constant online presence_ for that's another **_key_** in _online marketing_ as _artists_.
+So this usually means **_high quality/time ratio_**.
 You need to be fast enough to ensure you deliver some quality artworks in just 1 or 2 days.
-So I think most 3D artists and animators and traditional sculptors out of the game!
-Maybe some 2D artists or prototype concept artists would find this option suitable.
+So I think most _3D artists_ and _animators_ and _traditional sculptors_ are ruled out of the game!
+Maybe _2D artists_ or _prototype concept artists_ would find this option more suitable.

+#####
 Consider Taking Polls and Q&A

-Sometimes a question answerd to an art student, could mean a lot to them, therefore, create value for them.
+Sometimes a question answerd to an art student, could mean a lot to them, therefore, **_create value_** for them.
 So why not doing that time to time?
-Also since we're interested in other people's opinions as social beings, taking polls and asking your audience for their opinion about various subjects would keep everyone happy and curiosities satisfied!
+Also since we're interested in other people's opinions as social beings, _taking polls_ and asking your audience for their opinion about various subjects would keep everyone happy and curiosities satisfied!

-Sharing Playlists, Watchlists, Must-Play Video Games
+##### Sharing Playlists, Watchlists, Must-Play Video Games

+As it's always curious to know what other people's top favorite list is.
+Also